mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### Designing for relational agency by repertoire blending (RARB)

-#### What is RARB
+To address the under explored areas of explicitly socio cultural pedagogies in existing research in CGD&P, it is of value to re-examine and synthesise the characteristics of the learning design described above.
+This is done in this section using the concept relational agency by repertoire blending (RARB).

-Relational agency by repertoire blending (RARB) is a term that I advance to describe a process happening in this study.
-I advance it as there is no real equivalent to TADS (transformative agency by double stimulation) as a concept in the work of Rogoff and Gutiérrez upon which the second half of this chapter is based.
-RARB is a process which in this study can be best described via three stages.
+I propose this term as there is no real equivalent to TADS (transformative agency by double stimulation) as a concept in the work of Rogoff and Gutiérrez upon which the second half of this chapter is based.
+RARB is a process which in the context of this study can be best described via three stages.

 <!-- - Stage One - Facilitating participants to import existing repertoires of practice
 - Stage Two - Engendering blending of repertoires